A simple model for entangled photon generation in resonant structures: Experimental setup used to generate and detect photon pairs

 \section{Experimental setup used to generate and detect photon pairs}

 We use the modified Hanbury-Brown-Twiss experimental setups shown in \Cref{fig:fiberSpectroscopySetup}, where photon pairs are produced by focusing the pump into the sample.
 The photons are collimated, filtered, split on a fiber beamsplitter, and sent to two superconducting nanowire single photon detectors (SNSPDs) connected to a time tagger.
 For all correlation measurements, we use a continuous wave (CW) laser with center wavelength of $\lambda =$~788\,nm and a 2\,nm full-width at half-maximum (FWHM) bandwidth, which produces up to 100\,mW of power (model LP785-SF100 from Thorlabs).
 The laser has a $1/e^2$ diameter in air of 3.0\,mm and is focused to a spot with a diameter of 5$\,\upmu$m using a parabolic mirror with a 15\,mm focal length.
+The pump is polarized along the $z$ crystal axis.

 We use two SNSPDs (NW1fC900-1550 detectors from Photon Spot) to detect the photon pairs.
 The detectors are single-mode fiber (SMF) coupled and have detection efficiencies above 80\,\% for 900$\,\sim\,$1500\,nm light (the actual detection efficiency is lower and has a lower bandwidth because of dispersive loss in the SMF).
 The detectors have dark counts at 100$\,\sim\,$300\,Hz and jitters $<\,$100\,ps at FWHM.
 To filter out the pump and photoluminescence, we use several 1000\,nm longpass (LP) filters and a 1400\,nm LP filter.